Skip to content

 The PM agent is responsible for the "What" and "Why".
 They break down high-level goals into actionable tasks, define contracts, and verify results.

-• Primary tools: add, patch, contract attach, contract validate, contract approve, contract reject.
+• Primary tools: add, patch, contract attach, contract validate.

 • Key responsibility: Ensure task descriptions are comprehensive and validation criteria are objective.